 The results of a BRCA test are usually simple.
 They will show any mutation in BRCA1

 or BRCA2 genes.
-As with all genetic tests, though, there is the chance of a false
+As with all genetic tests, there is the chance of a false positive

-positive or an unclear result.
-It's important to understand these possibilities before
+or an unclear result.
+It's important to understand these possibilities before you

 A positive test generally means you have a known mutation in the BRCA1 or BRCA2 genes.